alexleun/llm-translate-notebook/README.md

 * The translation quality may vary depending on the complexity of the text and the chosen LLM model.
 * If you encounter any errors, please check your LM Studio API key and ensure that you have sufficient GPU resources available for the selected model.

+### Translation Quality Review

+The Trans2Chinese-v5 program incorporates a translation quality review process.
+After the initial translation by the LLM, the translated text is sent back to the LLM for review.
+If the LLM deems the translation to be inaccurate, the process is repeated with a different translation model or parameters.
+This feedback loop ensures that the final output is of high quality and meets your expectations.

 ### Important Note